 Normal: Geometry normals in world space.

 Number of lights: Shows the relative number of lights considered at the shading point, which is helpful when debugging scenes with many lights.
-This is visualized with a 'heatmap' color gradient that goes from red (all lights in the scene are considered), passing through yellow and green, to blue (very few lights are considered) and finally black (no lights considered).
-A Utility shader is assigned to the geometry below with Color Mode set to Number of Lights.
-It is recommended to use the Flat Shade Mode.
+This is visualized with a 'heatmap' color gradient that goes from red (all lights in the scene are considered), passing through yellow and green, to blue (very few lights are considered), and finally black (no lights considered).
+A utility shader is assigned to the geometry below with color_mode set to number_of_lights.
+It is recommended to use shade_mode.flat.

 The colors become warmer as the moving light approaches the center, indicating light contribution in the scene